chocolatey/choco-wiki/How-To-Set-Up-Chocolatey-Server.md

 * Allows packages up to 2GB.
 Package size can be controlled through [maxAllowedContentLength](https://msdn.microsoft.com/en-us/library/ms689462(v=vs.90).aspx) and [maxRequestLength](https://msdn.microsoft.com/en-us/library/e1f13641(v=vs.100).aspx).

 When you install it, it will install the website typically to `c:\tools\chocolatey.server`.

+## Requirements

+* You need a Windows box with at least 50GB of free space (or where ever you are going to put the packages).
+* 50GB of free space for where ever you will put packages.
+* We recommend at least 8GB RAM, but more if you can.
+* Ability to set up an IIS site and unblock website ports.
+* If you have an IIS site for WSUS administration, Chocolatey.Server website will not come up at all, even if everything looks right.
+We have not yet been able to determine the issue, but believe it is related to ASP.NET 4.6+.
+Installing all of the required components for Chocolatey.Server may also affect your WSUS admin site.
+Please seek a different box.
+* If you can ensure your server is up to date with all of the Windows Updates, you will move through this process quite a bit quicker.

 ## Setup with Puppet
 If you are using the Puppet module [chocolatey/chocolatey_server](https://forge.puppet.com/chocolatey/chocolatey_server), it will do all of the additional setup for this package and allow some customization.